petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/connecting-the-vpn.md

 ## Next Steps

-Now you have set up your VPN connection and your migration to DXP Cloud is complete!
+Now you have set up your VPN connection and your migration to Liferay Cloud is complete!
 Complete the [next steps after migration](./next-steps-after-migration.md) to make sure your environment is ready to go.